About Riddhiman Das

-I was an early member at EyeVerify, where we commercialized a software-only, biometric method for verifying the identity of mobile users called ‘eyeprints‘, which is based on the unique vein patterns in the whites of your eyes, and has fingerprint-level accuracy.
+Previously, at EyeVerify, we commercialized a software-only, biometric method for verifying the identity of mobile users called ‘eyeprints’, which is based on the unique vein patterns in the whites of your eyes, and has fingerprint-level accuracy.
 I wore several hats at EyeVerify, from science to software architecture and development, to program, project and product management.
 After EyeVerify’s acquisition by Ant Financial, I was part of the original team at ZOLOZ, where we provided digital identity and mobile authentication services across Ant Financial’s portfolio of mobile wallets in Asia.
 At ZOLOZ, I led our efforts to globalize our technology and products across several key overseas markets in Asia.

 I draw a lot from my experience having started several other companies, including Galleon Labs, Laplacian, Dr. Peet’s Software and TalentHelix.
 Some were more successful than others.